Are you living in integrity?

 3. They take responsibility for their role in the mistake

 All mistakes are as a result of two people misunderstanding the other’s intentions or underlying dynamics causing them to behave in that way.
 It is easy to see how the other person was wrong, it is far harder to look inside and uncover how you were also at fault.
 It takes courage to admit your part in a misunderstanding.
 When you are willing to do introspection and take responsibility for the part that you misbehaved, you are living in integrity.

 In my interaction with the pensioner, I realized that I was judgemental.
 He was dishonest and I am glad that I expressed this, but it is judgemental of me to say it is wrong to use water and not poison.
 After careful introspection, I realized that I am against using poison and killing insects as much as I am against being dishonest.
 This made it easy for me to accept his behavior and move onto solution mode.
 The judgment removed, I considered how I can help him make more money, which was at the root of why he wasn’t using the chemicals.

 4. They don’t expect anything in return

 People living in integrity don’t apologize or do good deeds in order to look good.
 They do it because it’s the right thing to do.
 You know you are living in integrity when you serve another without expecting anything in return.

 When I helped the pensioner I didn’t do it to get money or be seen as good.
 I did it because it felt right.
-It felt good to me to be able to help someone.
+It felt good for me to be able to help someone.
 It felt good to use my skill doing something that I love doing for a purpose that was worthwhile.
-It felt good to do something about the problem rather than just talk or think about it.
+Finally, it felt good to do something about the problem rather than just talk or think about it.